Skip to main content

 #

-Let’s extract the base64 content and decode it:
+Extracting the base64 content and decoding it:

 elliot@exegol:~$ grep -A 1000 'filename="welcome_template.pdf"' tech_support_email.eml | grep -v 'filename=' | sed 's/--===============.*//' | tr -d '[:space:]' > welcome_template.base64